jarun/buku/README.md

-                           title of bookmark at index N from web -t, --title [...]    manually set title, works with -a, -u do not set title, if no arguments -d, --delete [N]     delete bookmark at DB index N delete all bookmarks, if no arguments
+                           title of bookmark at index N from web -t, --title [...]    manually set title, works with -a, -u do not set title, if no arguments -c, --comment [...]  description of the bookmark, works with -a, -u; clears comment, if no arguments -d, --delete [N]     delete bookmark at DB index N delete all bookmarks, if no arguments
       -h, --help           show this information